zhicongg13/Sales_Data_Analysis/README.md

    - Investigate whether the choice of shipment mode affects shipping dates and efficiency, potentially influencing customer satisfaction.

 4. **Product Analysis**:
-   - Analyze the best-selling product categories in terms of quantity and sales amount.
+   - Analyse the best-selling product categories in terms of quantity and sales amount.
    - Explore the sales trends of different product categories over the years and assess whether specific categories perform differently in various markets.

 5. **Profit Analysis**:
    - Identify the top three countries generating the highest and negative profits for the company.
-   - Analyze product sub-categories with negative profit margins and identify the respective countries.
+   - Analyse product sub-categories with negative profit margins and identify the respective countries.
    - Conduct customer profitability analysis to identify the number of customers generating negative profits.
    - Determine whether there are regular customers who place at least 100 orders and evaluate their impact on the store's profitability.